Neurotech-HQ/sarufi-heyoo-blueprint/README.md

 <samp>

 # sarufi-heyoo-blueprint

-Starter code to integrating sarufi with heyoo
+Starter code to integrating sarufi with [heyoo](https://github.com/Neurotech-HQ/heyoo)

 A blueprint for deploying sarufi chabot on WhatsApp Cloud API.
+In this blueprint, we shall set up a webhook to receive whatsapp messages.
+The are several ways you can set up a webhook.
+I will be using [ngrok](https://ngrok.com/) and [Replit](https://replit.com/)

 ## Requirements